 If your child shows any signs of COVID, including fever, congestion, stomach ache, or numbness of mouth or loss of taste, please stay home, and contact the office via email or at 205-592-0541, so that we may offer guidance for how to keep our community as safe as possible.
 Remember that all students must be fever-free for 24 hours without fever-reducing medication in order to come to school.

 If a student, faculty or staff member, or parent/guardian shows signs of illness while at AWS, we will isolate that person and have them leave the premises as soon as possible.

 In the event that a case of possible or confirmed COVID-19 exposure comes to our attention, we will assess the level of exposure and risk to others using current local and CDC health guidelines.
 That assessment will dictate the implementation of notifications and other protocols.

 In order to stay abreast of the complex and evolving situation in the United States and to exercise best practices in safeguarding our community, Alabama Waldorf School is remaining in constant communication with government and educational organizations.
 For the most detailed and up-to-date information on COVID-19, we encourage you to visit the Centers for Disease Control (CDC) and the Alabama Department of Public Health.

-We strongly advise all AWS families to follow precautions from public health officials to practice social distancing and to not travel.
-Please email Rachel Baay if you or a family member have contracted coronavirus.
+We strongly advise all AWS families to follow precautions from public health officials to practice social distancing.
+Please email Kristin Nunnelley or call 205-592-0541 you or a family member have contracted coronavirus.

 World Health Organization (WHO): This website has general information on the novel coronaviruses, a video, and an infographic about preventing the spread of viruses.